 3 Key Changes During Your Pregnancy

 Studies have shown that more than two-thirds of pregnant women experience back pain and almost one-fifth experience pelvic pain²,³.
 As your pregnancy advances, your back experiences more strain from three key changes – a shift in your centre of gravity, hormonal changes and abdominal muscles changes.
+In this article, we explore 3 key changes during pregnancy.

 Centre of Gravity Shift